Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Preliminaries

 \section{Preliminaries}

-The machine model we consider is an \emph{asynchronous shared memory} with $P$ processors.
-Each processor $p$ follows a deterministic sequential protocol composed of \emph{primitive \op{}s} (read, write, or compare-and-swap) to implement an object.
-We define \emph{objects, operations, histories, steps} and \emph{configurations} in the standard way, and consider \emph{linearizability} as our correctness criterion \cite{herlihy1990linearizability,herlihy1991wait}.
+We consider \emph{asynchronous shared memory} with $P$ processes.
+Each process $p$ follows a deterministic sequential protocol composed of \emph{primitive \op{}s} (read, write, or compare-and-swap) to implement an object.
+We define \emph{objects, operations} and \emph{histories} in the standard way~\cite{HS08}.
+We consider \emph{linearizability} as our correctness criterion \cite{herlihy1990linearizability,herlihy1991wait}.
 An \emph{adversarial scheduler} determines the order of the invocations and responses in a history.
+We refer to some point in a history as a \emph{configuration}.
+We define the \emph{time complexity} of an operation to be the number of instructions (both local and shared) that it performs.
+Note that this is different from the standard notion of \emph{step complexity} which only counts access to shared variables.

+\myparagraph{Transactions.} We consider two types of transactions: \emph{read-only} and \emph{write}.
+Each transaction has an \emph{invocation}, a \emph{response}, and a \emph{completion}, in that order.
+A transaction is considered \emph{active} between its invocation and response, and \emph{live} between its invocation and completion.
+Intuitively, the transaction is executed between its invocation and response, and does some extra `clean-up' between its response and its completion.
+We require that transactions be strictly serializable, meaning that each transaction appears to take effect at some point during its active interval.
+We refer to a write transaction as \emph{single-writer} if no other write transaction is live while it is live.